Information for Relatives of a Deceased Class Member

 Back To Top -

-I have documents that establish me as the legal representative of the estate of the deceased Class Member, an Affidavit of Collection, Small Estate Affidavit or other documentation that I believe is sufficient.
+I have documents that establish me as the legal representative of the estate of the Deceased Class Member, an Affidavit of Collection, Small Estate Affidavit or other documentation that I believe is sufficient.
 What should I do with these documents?

 Please send a copy to the Claims Administrator.
 Please make sure that you copy or scan both sides of the documentation so any certification, seal, or stamp on the front or back of it is clear and visible.
 Do not send the original copy.
 Once you submit documentation that you or your attorney believe are acceptable, the Claims Administrator with the Probate Special Master and the Probate Special Counsel will review the documentation to ensure that it conforms to the requirements in the Probate Plan.
 If additional information is required, we will reach out to you or your attorney.